sergepilipchuk/wpf-isupportparentviewmodel/README.md

 ## Implementation Details

 Use the `ViewModelExtensions.ParentViewModel` attached property to associate a child view model with a parent view model.
-In XAML, specify the `ParentViewModel` property for the child view as follows so it can access services and data from the required parent view model:
+In XAML, specify the `ParentViewModel` property for the child view as follows so it can access services and data from the parent view model:

 ```xaml
 <local:ChildView